Hockey Teams and Risk Reduction or What Makes Roberto Luongo = PPE

 The system will fail if the controls have poor:

-These risk controls fail regularly, so are less desirable than having the Forward Line handle Risk Control.
+These risk controls fail regularly, so they are less desirable than having the Forward Line handle Risk Control.
+This is also common in machine designs where the critical parameters are not taken into account properly in the design.

 Level 4: Information for Use and Awareness Means

-The awareness means are provided by the roar of the fans.
-As the puck heads for the home-team’s goal, the home fans will roar, letting the team know, if they don’t know already, that the goal is at risk from the puck.
-Hopefully the defensive line can react in time and get between the puck and the net.
+The roar of the fans provides the awareness means.
+As the puck heads for the home team’s goal, the home fans will roar, letting the team know, if they don’t know already, that the goal is at risk from the puck.
+In addition, the Defensive Line players are trying to keep their eyes on the puck, actively tracking it so they can get into position to defend the goal.
+This is a bit like some of the new machine-vision-based safeguarding systems capable of watching the danger zone and stopping the machinery when they detect an intrusion.
+Hopefully, the defensive line can react quickly and get between the puck and the net.

 Level 5: Administrative Controls

 Information for use from the previous step is the basis for all the following controls.
-The team’s coaches, or “supervisors”, use this information to give training in the form of hockey practice.
+The team’s coaches, or “supervisors,” use this information to give training in the form of hockey practice.
 The Forward Line and Defensive Line could be considered the Suppliers and Users.
-They all need to know what to do to avoid hazardous situations, and what to do when one arises, to reduce the number of potential failures.
+They all need to know what to do to avoid hazardous situations and what to do when one arises to reduce the number of potential failures (goals).

 Level 6: Personal Protective Equipment (PPE)